Table of Contents

 - How to securely lock your bike

 - Where can I find a cheap bike?

 If you bike to work at Caltech, you are eligible for Caltech's bike commuter benefits, which grants you 9 free parking passes per term (if you need to occasionally drive to work) and one free taxi ride home per term.
 Forms to register as a biking commuter are here.

 We also encourage you to register your bike with Caltech in case of theft.
 This will help your bike to be returned to you if it is recovered.

 We very strongly recommend that you ride in the street and not the sidewalk, because it is safer in the street.
 The California Vehicle Code clearly states that cyclists have as much right to be on the road as any other vehicle (for more California bike laws, see here).
 If you follow traffic laws and are assertive, giving clear indication of turns and stops and taking the lane when you feel it will make you safer, you will find that riding on the road is far more convenient, faster, and safer than riding on the sidewalk.
 Always ride in the same direction as traffic.
-Anyone who understands the principle of momentum will know how much more dangerous it is to ride against the flow of traffic in the event of a collision.
+You are three times as likely to get hit riding against the flow of traffic.

 Riding on the sidewalk poses many dangers to both cyclists and pedestrians.
 You are twice as likely to get hit riding on the sidewalk and crosswalk than if you ride your bike properly in the road.
 Cars do not expect cyclists on the sidewalk and will often zoom out of driveways and make left turns without looking for cyclists on the sidewalk.
 Always give way to pedestrians crossing the street.
-In many cities in Los Angeles County and around the US is illegal to ride on the sidewalk unless you are under 12 years old or younger.
+In many cities in Los Angeles County and the US is illegal to ride on the sidewalk unless you are under 12 years old or younger.